 We all enjoy taking photos of the things we love, but what happens when issues such as poor lighting, contrast issues, or dull colors ruin the moments we want to cherish?

-To help you master your photo editing process, let’s take a closer look at a number of common photo problems, as well as how you can fix them in just a few clicks!
+To help you master your entire photo editing process, let’s take a closer look at some common photo editing mistakes, as well as how you can fix them, in just a few clicks!
+You don't need to be a professional photographer to achieve professional-level results.
+These basic photo editing techniques and tips will help elevate your photography game to new heights.

 Problem 1: Poor Composition, Unwelcome Distractions, or Incorrect Aspect Ratio

 Composition refers to the way you framed or positioned your shot.
 What did you capture in the foreground, middle ground, or background?
 Did you want your subject in the center of your image, or off to one side?
-Think of the Crop tool as an invisible frame drawing the viewer’s gaze to what is most important.
+When editing photos, think of the Crop tool as an invisible frame drawing the viewer’s gaze to what is most important.
 To access it, simply navigate to the Edit menu of the Photo Editor, then select Crop.

-Unwelcome detail in an image is anything you don’t want to be featured in your photo.
-It can also be something that might distract the viewer, like a person who wandered into the corner of your shot.
-Simply use the crop tool to trim these out of your image!
+Too much noise in an image is anything you don’t want to be featured in your photo.
+It can also be something that might distract the viewer, especially when it comes to landscape photography, where there's a lot of space.
+To achieve noise reduction, simply use the Crop tool to trim these out of your image!

-Cameras are advanced tools and they capture images containing millions of pixels.
-This can send the file size through the roof, so if you wish to use your image on the web, chances are it’ll need to be made smaller to upload successfully.
-Platforms like Facebook will automatically adjust images to their preferred size, lowering both the resolution (the detail an image holds) and the quality of your photo.
+Cameras are advanced tools that capture images containing millions of pixels.
+This can send the file size through the roof.
+So if you wish to use your image on the web, chances are it’ll need to be made smaller to upload successfully.
+Platforms like Facebook will automatically adjust images to their preferred size, lowering both the resolution (the detail an image holds) and the image quality.
 To be in control of how your image looks, it’s a good idea to do the resizing yourself using our Photo Editor’s Resize tool.
 You can access this by navigating to the Edit menu, followed by Resize.

 Here’s the thing though: people often confuse resizing with cropping and don’t know which one to use and when.
 While cropping removes parts of your image, resizing doesn’t.
 It simply alters the dimensions of your photo to make it larger or smaller.
 Cropping can be used in combination with resizing images to help you achieve the exact print size you’re looking for.